hive-engineering/engineering-setup/README.md

-# Hive Engineering Setup Script 🚀
+# Hive Engineering Setup 🚀

 A modular setup script for Hive Engineering that automates the installation and configuration of essential development tools on macOS.